DBAIWangGroup/nns_benchmark/algorithms/OPQ/README.md

 ```
 in the Matlab.

-file to get the transformed data vectors and query vectors, coarse vocabularies
+file to get the transformed data vectors and query vectors, coarse vocabularies and fine vocabularies.
-and fine vocabularies.
-Note that the directory of Yael and vlfeat library should
-be given in the main.m file.
+Note that the directories of `Yael` and `vlfeat` libraries should be given in the main.m file.

 Then go to OPQ/script directory and run